trenchertt/Wapp/README.md

 Make your changes and commit (git commit -m 'Add your feature').
 Push to the branch (git push origin feature/your-feature).
 Open a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contact
-Follow us on social media for updates:

-Telegram
-X
-TikTok
-Instagram